Dog-Friendly Gold Coast, QLD: Visiting with a Dog

 Dog-Friendly Beaches on the Gold Coast

-Outside of patrolled sections of beaches and some other prohibited areas, dogs are by default allowed on leash on the beach.
-But there’s also some excellent dog-friendly off-leash dog beaches to head to for unleashed fun.
-Consider these options:
+Outside of patrolled sections of beaches and some other prohibited areas, dogs are by default allowed on leash on beaches.
+But there’s also some excellent off-leash dog beaches to head to for unleashed fun.
+Consider these top dog-friendly beaches:

 The Spit Dog Beach: One of the most popular off-leash dog beaches on the Gold Coast, located on the ocean-facing side of the Spit in Southport.
 Dogs are allowed off-leash from the entrance opposite Muriel Henchman Park north to the seaway rock groyne.
 It was certainly busy on the sunny Saturday morning we visited!